pagkly/Zed/Investopedia4/Sarbanes-Oxley (SOX) Act of 2002 Definition.md

 ## Understanding the Sarbanes-Oxley (SOX) Act

-The rules and enforcement policies outlined in the Sarbanes-Oxley Act of 2002 amended or supplemented existing laws dealing with security regulation, including the Securities Exchange Act of 1934 and other laws enforced by the [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC).5 The new law set out reforms and additions in four principal areas:
+The rules and enforcement policies outlined in the Sarbanes-Oxley Act of 2002 amended or supplemented existing laws dealing with [[Security|security]] regulation, including the [[Securities Exchange Act of 1934]] and other laws enforced by the [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC).5 The new law set out reforms and additions in four [[Principal|principal]] areas:

 1. Corporate responsibility
 2. Increased criminal punishment